 Report suspicious activityto the JBLM Military Police

 Report an emergency or a crime in progress by calling 911

 For An Emergency Dial: 911

 Non-Emergency Dial: 967-7112 / 7113

 JBLM Provost Marshal

 The JBLM Provost Marshal of the Directorate of Emergency Services provides an array of services to the Commanders, Airmen, Soldiers, and Families of Joint Base Lewis-McChord.
-The Provost Marshal's Office (police station) is in building 2007 on 2nd Division.
+The Provost Marshal's Office (police station) is in building 2007 on North 2nd Street.
 Links provide a brief description of the mission of each section.
 See how the Military Police can serve you.
 For telephone numbers for contacting a representative from each section, click on the "Contacts" link.